girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/conclusion/what-do-you-think.md

 ---

-# What Do You Think?
+# WHAT DO YOU THINK?

 ## Answer the questions below to explore your views on money